Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: The dynamics of pairs of particles

 We note that all long enough paths and cycles are examples of easy graphs.
-Non-easy graphs include $(\Z/L\Z)^d$ for $d\geq 2$ fixed and $L$ sufficiently large, as well as large expander graphs.
-The next Proposition proves \lemref{mixfor2} for all easy graphs via a coupling argument due to Aldous and Fill.
+Noneasy graphs include $(\Z/L\Z)^d$ for $d\geq2$ fixed and $L$ sufficiently large, as well as large expander graphs.
+The next proposition proves Lemma~\ref{lemmixfor2} for all easy graphs via a coupling argument due to Aldous and Fill.

-\begin{proposition} \lemref{mixfor2} holds for all easy weighted graphs.\end{proposition} \begin{proof}[Sketch] Given $G$, Aldous and Fill \cite[Chapter 14, Section 5]{AldousFill_RWBook} construct a coupling of $\IP(|V|,G)$ started from two different states $\bu,\bv$.
-Letting $\{\bu^C_t,\bv^C_t\}_{t\geq 0}$ denote the coupled trajectories, the following property holds: for each $1\leq i\leq |V|$, $\bu^C_t(i),\bv^C_t(i)$ behave as independent random walks up to their first meeting time, which we denote by $M_i$.
-After this time $M_i$, $\bu^C_t(i)=\bv^C_t(i)$, ie. the two processes move together.
-This implies:
+\begin{proposition} Lemma~\ref{lemmixfor2} holds for all easy weighted graphs. \end{proposition} \begin{pf*}{Proof sketch} Given $G$, Aldous and Fill [\cite*{AldousFillRWBook}, Chapter~14, Section 5] construct a coupling of $\IP(|V|,G)$ started from two different states $\bu,\bv$.
+Letting $\{\bu^I_t,\bv ^I_t\}_{t\geq0}$ denote the coupled trajectories, the following property holds: for each $1\leq i\leq|V|$, $\bu^I_t(i),\bv^I_t(i)$ behave as independent random walks up to their first meeting time, which we denote by $M_i$.
+After this time $M_i$,\vadjust{\goodbreak} $\bu^I_t(i)=\bv ^I_t(i)$, that is, the two processes move together.
+This implies